 The Company's primary investment objective is to conserve and accumulate capital in order to cover future obligations and support the business objectives.
 The secondary objective is to earn greater returns than the benchmarks set out in the Investment Mandate.
-The return for the year ended 20 February 2022 was 6.07% (2021:9.13%).
+The return for the year ended 20 February 2023 was 1.2% (2022:6.07%).

-The positive return for the year was a result of increases in all classes of assets held in the portfolio.
+The positive return for the year was a result of increases in equities offset by falls in the fived income and alternative classes of assets held in the portfolio.